Manta research aims to generate knowledge of the region’s manta ray populations and assist with their conservation in southern Mozambique.

-Zavora Marine Lab is conducting the first biodiversity assessment of nudipleura in Mozambique: solving a complex of species problems and describing new species.
+Zavora Marine Lab is conducting the first assessment of nudipleura in Mozambique: solving a complex of species problems and describing new species.

 About the Zavora Marine Lab